redhousestudio/redhousestudio.github.io/_projects/project1503-Solipsism.md

 Joep Beving was in my studio for a long time since he moved his equipment to the RedHouse.
 So one day he asked me to help him with some recordings he made at home on his piano, the only instrument left in his house ;)

-And so I did and little did we know what was about to happen next.
+Little did we know what was about to happen next.
 Joep's album went all the way to the stars and back, touching millions of lives with his gentle piano stories.
-We have been closely working together eversince.
-I help him with all music and sound related matters.

 <iframe src="https://open.spotify.com/embed/album/5TcA1sF3FI2GLUt0gggxVC" width="400" height="300" frameborder="0" allowtransparency="true"></iframe>

 Or listen in your favourite player [here](https://dg.lnk.to/solipsism).

+We have been closely working together eversince.
+I work with Joep on all music and sound related matters; produce, mix, coach, sound design, programming, studio engineering, ... whatever.

 ---